salesforce-misc/hyper-ir-lsp/README.md

     * ✔ Report warnings on duplicate function names / variable names
     * ✔ Report warnings on unknown function names / variable names
     * ✔ Report warnings when we failed to extract the basic blocks from a branching instruction
-    * Control flow graph as Mermaid charts
+    * Control flow graph visualization
     * Take care of error recovery / make it robust
     * Incremental sync
     * Highlight provider for function-local variables (not sure it's worth it?
 How is this used by VSCode?)